michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0135.md

 - n: the written record or promise of an arrangement by which accommodations are secured in advance
 - n: a district that is reserved for particular purpose
 ### Family
+- reservation: reservations+
-reservation: reservations+;reserve: reservation, reserved, reserves, reserving, reservist;reserved: reservedly, unreserved;reservist: reservists;unreserved: unreservedly
+- reserve: reservation, reserved, reserves, reserving, reservist
+- reserved: reservedly, unreserved
+- reservist: reservists
+- unreserved: unreservedly
 ### Examples
 - A special thanks to the folks in the reservations department at the Trump International Hotel here who helped us rent this ballroom on last-minute notice.
 - He is a revered coach on a reservation where hoops are a cousin to religion.